web-extractors/arachnid-seo-js/README.md

 ##### event: 'pageCrawlingFinished'

-* Emitted when page url marked as processed after extracting all information and adding it to results map.
+* Emitted when the page url marked as processed after extracting all information and adding it to thr results map.
 * Payload:  <{url(String), PageResultInfo}>

 ##### event: 'pageCrawlingSkipped'